-Short-term investments recorded at fair value are held in a managed fund with a Canadian chartered bank and have a cost base of \$1,281,417 (2019 - \$1,264,114).
-The short-term investments have been internally restricted by the Board of Directors for future operations and requires a resolution by the Board of Directors to access the funds.
+- (i) Short-term investments recorded at fair value are held in a managed fund with a Canadian chartered bank and have a cost base of \$1,287,125 (2020 - \$1,281,417).
+The short-term investments have been internally restricted by the Board of Directors for future operations and requires a resolution by the Board of Directors to access the funds. - (ii) The guaranteed investment certificates are held with a major Canadian Chartered Bank, these deposits mature on April 14, 2021 and bear interest at 1.15%.